 Karl Polanyi refers to the transition from village to city, and from agriculture to industry as "the great transformation [...] (p.20)

 As I shall show, kin relations provide insufficient assurance [...] to motivate the formation of the kinds of capital necessary for an industrial society.
 The assurance kinship provides, moreover, comes at a high cost.
-Analysis of these costs help us to understand why it is not societies governed by kinship, but rather societies governed by states, that secure the great transformation. (p.22)
+Analysis of these costs helps us to understand why it is not societies governed by kinship, but rather societies governed by states, that secure the great transformation. (p.22)

 Bates goes on to analyse two vital aspects of development: